David Chilton (businessman)

-David Chilton is a Canadian born author, investor, and television personality from Waterloo, Ontario. he appeared on television in the Canadian version of Dragons’ Den.
+David Chilton is a Canadian born author, investor, and television personality from Sarnia, Ontario.
+He appeared on television in the Canadian version of Dragons' Den.

 Personal life

-Chilton enrolled in Wilfrid Laurier University,but postponed his education in order to pursue prospective business ventures.
+Chilton enrolled in Wilfrid Laurier University, but postponed his education in order to pursue prospective business ventures.
 He returned to Wilfrid Laurier University in 1995 to complete his BA in Economics.
 Chilton currently resides outside of Waterloo, Ontario.
 He is a divorced father to a son, Scott, and a daughter, Courtney.

 Business life

 Chilton began his career by self-publishing his book The Wealthy Barber in 1989.
 The Wealthy Barber was written in 26 months, and specifically targeted those with little investment experience, to develop positive money-spending habits.
 The Wealthy Barber investigates the lives of three young individuals who regularly visit a local barber for financial advice.
 The Wealthy Barber is one of the best-selling Canadian books of all time, selling over two million copies since its release.
 Chilton also collaborated with authors Greta and Janet Podleski as a publisher of many best-selling cookbooks, including Looneyspoons, Crazy Plates, and Eat, Shrink and Be Merry!